-DR. DAWN MOSLEY - owner
+DR. DAWN MOSLEY - OWNER

-IAM Films is a film production company that delivers unique and effective content and tools to teach, inspire, and promote.
+IAM Films is a film production company that delivers unique and compelling content and tools to teach, inspire, and promote.
 IAM specializes in the development of commercials, films, documentaries, training videos, and promotional content that are proven more effective than traditional presentations and teaching tools.

 IAM's short films and commercials have been used in numerous areas such as law enforcement, academia, advertising, health care, training programs, and essential public service announcements (PSA's).